- XM's $5 minimum deposit is 400x lower than Saxo Bank's ~$2,000 Classic tier requirement

 Saxo Bank is a Danish bank-backed, institutional-grade multi-asset house—founded in 1992—with SaxoTraderGO and SaxoTraderPRO, spreads from 0.4 pips on some tiers, and a staggering 71,000+ instruments spanning real stocks, bonds, futures, and options, not only CFDs.
 The trade-off is accessibility: the Classic profile commonly references around a $2,000 minimum (confirm for your region), positioning Saxo as a premium portfolio platform.

-XM—live since 2009—targets a different core user: low minimums, MT4/MT5, 1,400+ instruments, a $30 no-deposit bonus (where eligible), DFSA coverage for eligible Middle East clients, and Islamic accounts—ideal for newer traders and smaller accounts that still want regulated CFD access without bank-level onboarding hurdles.
+XM—live since 2009—targets a different core user: low minimums, MT4/MT5, 1,400+ instruments, a welcome deposit bonus (where eligible), DFSA coverage for eligible Middle East clients, and Islamic accounts—ideal for newer traders and smaller accounts that still want regulated CFD access without bank-level onboarding hurdles.

 Quick Comparison Table#